AdaGold/viewing-party/README.md

 Finally, at submission time, **no matter where you are**, submit the project via Learn.

+This will let us give feedback on what you've finished so that you can be better prepared for the next project.

 ## Details About How to Run Tests

 All the commands described below should be run from the project-root directory `viewing-party`.
 Note that the project-root directory is the repository `viewing-party`.
 It is distinct from the directory `viewing_party` that contains the source code in `party.py`.